amankumar100/How-to-use/How to use Oracle VirtualBox.md

 # What is Oracle VirtualBox?

-VirtualBox is a virtual software
+VirtualBox is a virtual software to use multiple operating system on a single computer.

 # Benefits of using Oracle VirtualBox